 Robert McKee Story Seminar

-The other books in the series came about when readers wanted to know more of Kaisa and Peter’s story.
-I resisted for years to write the sequel, but once I began writing The Navy Wife, it was as if the floodgates had been opened!
-The Good Officer took just months to write, as did the prequel novella, The Finnish Girl.
-(If you sign up to my mailing list, you’ll get a free ebook copy of The Finnish Girl here).
+The other books in the series came about when readers wanted to know more about Kaisa and Peter’s story.
+I resisted for years to write the sequel, but once I began writing The Faithful Heart, it was as if the floodgates had been opened!
+The Good Heart took just months to write, as did the prequel novella, The Finnish Girl.
+(If you sign up to my mailing list, you’ll get a free ebook copy of The Young Heart here).
 The last novel in the series has been a little more tricky to write, but I’m nearly there.
-The (yet unnamed) Book 4 will be out in October.
+The True Heart will be out in November 2017.